n. An account mostly false, of events mostly unimportant, which

 "Slavery In Pennsylvania," the original database of Pennsylvania slaveholders and slaves--the Internet ancestor of the Afrolumens Project--was born in 1992 as a personal collection of newspaper clippings, Xeroxed magazine and journal articles, and handwritten transcriptions of dusty county documents.
 It was my response to history class.
 It was gritty and unpleasant, full of unsavory characters making bad choices and exhibiting human behavior.
 It also had a cast of hitherto ignored characters described in archaic terms such as "wench," "yellow," "colored," "negress" and "molatress."
 It was all about human beings, and it was all new to me.

 The launch of the Afrolumens Project was meant to mark the tenth anniversary of those beginning efforts at uncovering local hidden history.
-It's mission today is to pick up where Slavery In Pennsylvania left off, continuing the research into central Pennsylvania's African American history from the beginning of slavery through the American Civil War, and to combine the various eras into a cohesive shared history of our region.
+It's mission today is to pick up where Slavery In Pennsylvania left off, continuing the research into central Pennsylvania's African American history from the beginning of slavery through the present day, and to combine the various eras into a cohesive shared history of our region.
 A human history.

 The history is out there, buried in dusty archives and unlit corners, on rolls of microfilm and microfiche, filed in library cabinet drawers.
 It is "hidden in plain sight," not due to malicious intent, but out of ignorance and tradition.
 A tradition that, fortunately, has been fading these past few decades.